 Back to Maupassant.
 "THE HORLA" (DIARY'S original working title) is an invisible evil entity which can take over people and cause them to moider!
 Magistrate Vincent Price visits a condemned murderer and, when the formerly mild-mannered fellow tries to kill him, Vinnie accidentally kills the moiderer.
 Of course, the Horla had possessed the crook and, now dead, it needs ANOTHER host -- and that would be Vincent.
 First the Horla causes Vincent to moider his pet canary Kiki (thank GOD!) and then he moves up to people.
 Vincent's 12-years-dead wife killed herself because he blamed her for the death of their son.
 A former sculptor, Vincent comes across artist's model Nancy Kovack and asks her to pose for him as he restarts his sculpting.
 Kovack unfortunately is a money-grubbing ho (but charming) and she's already married to a poor starving artist (almost invisible himself Chris Warfield.
 However, smelling money Nancy leaves the starving artist after Vincent proposes marriage to her.
 Who can blames her with a drip like Chris Warfield.
 Maybe THAT'S why we are somewhat sympathetic to her character?!?
 Anyway, Warfield confronts Price with a patented "That's My Wife!" speech and the Horla compels Price to knife Kovacks to death and place her decapitated head inside the clay bust he had sculpted of her.
 The one and only stylish (or memorable) scene in the film is when the amnesiac Price follows a trail of blood droplets to scrape away the clay from the sculpture revealing the dead woman's staring eye.

+Naturally, Kovack's artist husband is arrested for her murder and Price wages a battle of wills against the Horla's mental control.
 Things go on pretty much as you'd expect -- right down to the traditional "Vincent Price-in-an-AIP-Poe-picture" final fiery conflagration.
 Any special effects, such as they are, amount to the usual cheap "invisible being moving objects around the room" variety.
 But at least the wires don't really show.
 In fact, that's somewhat of a miracle in such an obviously low-budgeted film.
 There is also a green light superimposed over the eyes of anyone (usually Vincent) possessed by the Horla.
 Think Lugosi in technicolor.

 And as for my controversial new information about the film???
 Well, long-time voice actor Nelson Olmsted is credited in every reference work I've ever seen about this film as Dr. Borman while still-working actor Joseph Ruskin (his most recent appearance was on the TV show BONES) is credited as the voice of the Horla.
 This is absolutely incorrect.
 Ruskin, as far as I can tell, is not known for voice work -- in fact, he is the ONLY actor to appear on screen in four separate STAR TREK series as well as the movies (Majel Barrett did voice work only on some of 'em, remember).
 However, Nelson Olmsted is known primarily as a voice actor -- much in the mold of Paul Frees -- and the voice of the Horla in this movie is unmistakably Olmsted's.
 I known Olmsted's voice very well.
 I've had his LP record TALES OF TERROR (in which he reads various scary stories by Poe, Bierce, Stevenson etc.) since I was a little kiddie-winky.
 And it seems rather obvious to me that, since the Horla is a vocal performance only, Nelson Olmsted would be the man to do it.
 And, like I say, that's Olmsted's voice whenever the Horla speaks.
 No mistake about it.
 So, you heard it hear foist.
 All the reference books (and imdb) are wrong.
 And now that I've cleared up this burning question, you may go back to your regularly scheduled October.